IBM/CAST/docs/source/csm-integration/Mellanox_and_Infiniband.rst

 Because of this development choice, CSM can easily be adapted to work with multiple external programs and services.

-.. note: As of CSM 1.0, CSM supports Mellanox and IB inventory collection.
+.. note:: As of CSM 1.0, CSM supports Mellanox and IB inventory collection.

 For ease of use, CSM provides a tool: :ref:`CSM_standalone_inventory_collection` which will collect inventory information from Mellanox and insert that data into the CSM Database.

 RAS Events
 ----------

+.. note:: As of CSM 1.4, CSM supports RAS event integration with Mellanox.

 CSM monitors Mellanox events and will create relative CSM RAS events when a Mellanox event triggers.
 This CSM RAS event will be recorded into the :ref:`CSM_Database`.

 Diagnostics
 -----------

-.. note: For CSM 1.5, CSM will support an integration between CSM Diagnostics and Health check with Mellanox Diagnostics.
+.. note:: For CSM 1.5, CSM will support an integration between CSM Diagnostics and Health check with Mellanox Diagnostics.